hannahmetzler/hannahmetzler.github.io/research.md

 **Sexual cognition**

-With Franck Ramus at École Normale Supérieure, I investigated anatomical brain differences associated with the fraternal-birth-order-effect related to male homosexuality, and prepared seminars about the broader topic of "sexual cognition" and human sexuality.
+With Franck Ramus at École Normale Supérieure Paris, I investigated anatomical brain differences associated with the fraternal-birth-order-effect related to male homosexuality, and prepared seminars about the broader topic of "sexual cognition" and human sexuality.

 **Social perception: Facial emotion expressions and gaze direction**

-In the group of Nathalie George at the Brain and Spine Institute, I analyzed intracranial EEG data to examine the integration of gaze and emotional expression cues in the superior temporal sulcus, one of the core structures of the „social brain“.
-Finally, I explored the effect of power-related body postures on the recognition of threatening facial expressions.
+In the group of Nathalie George at the Brain and Spine Institute in Paris, I analyzed intracranial EEG data to examine the integration of gaze and emotional expression cues in the superior temporal sulcus, one of the core structures of the „social brain“.
+Finally, I explored the effect of power-related body postures on the recognition of threatening facial expressions in the team of Julie Grèzes (ENS Paris).
 I used a model-based approach to analyze how adopting expansive and contracted postures influences the recognition of angry and fearful faces depending on their gaze direction.

 **Gender differences in stress responses (Master)**